CHLoschen/CHLoschen.github.io/_posts/2020-02-10-superresolution.md

 # Superresolution

 Obviously there is some hype concerning deep learning and its sometimes difficult to tell whether this hype is justified or not.
+Therefore it is sensible to make your own picture about the potential of deep learning.
 Here are some fascinating results from the [fastai course](https://course.fast.ai/) "Practical Deep Learning for Coders, v3".
 In [lesson 7](https://course.fast.ai/videos/?lesson=7) of the 2019 course one of the topics was about so-called "superresolution", i.e. to improve(!) the resolution of low-res images with deep learning.

 ![](/images/lowres.png "original, low res image")
 ![](/images/predicted.png "generated image")